Gankare/portfolio/Frostfall/README.md

 ### Pause menu
 ![PauseMenu](/Frostfall/Images/3DPauseMenu.png)
 ### Mini map and compass
-Adding the compass and minimap was the last thing i added because people that playtested the game thought that it was to dark and did not know where they where most of the time.
+Adding the compass and minimap was the last thing i added because people that playtested the game thought that it was to dark and did not know where they were most of the time.
 The compass and minimap helps the player be able to figure out where they are and where they are headed.

 ---